zoedumas1/kwk-t1-github-pull-request-basics-teachers-l1/README.md

 ![](http://readme-pics.s3.amazonaws.com/gitpulls/2.jpg)

 ###Step 3
-Her you can choose the base fork, which will be `their-user-name/awesome-lab`.
+Here you can choose the base fork, which will be `their-user-name/awesome-lab`.
 Then choose the head fork, which will be `your-user-name/awesome-lab` Now click Create pull request.
 ![](http://readme-pics.s3.amazonaws.com/gitpulls/4.jpg)